michealcarac/SeniorCapstone/readme.md

 ```
 With the following **software** stack:
 ```
+Windows 10 -> For installing Ubuntu 2022.1 on Kria and hosting Ubuntu 2020.4.3 VM for development.
+Ubuntu 2020.4.3
   Vivado 2022.1    -> For the PL (Programmable Logic) Vitis 2022.1     -> For the PS (Programmable System) PetaLinux 2022.1 -> For writing the bitstream and all Vitis files.
 ```
 With the following **brains**:
 ```